slerman12/UnifiedRL/README.md

 Careful, without ```replay.save=true``` a loaded replay will be deleted upon terminate.

-In the case of multiple saved replays per a unique experiment, the most recent is loaded.
+In case of multiple saved replays per a unique experiment, the most recent is loaded.

 ### Distributed